NicolasSolley/ClickBot/README.md

 # ClickBot
-This bot can be used to win cookie clicker\n
+This bot can be used to win cookie clicker
-I used the pyautogui module